ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/groups/delete.rst

     DELETE /v2/groups/{groupType}/{groupId}/victimAssets/{victimAssetType}/{victimAssetId}

-For example, the query below will disassociate the Threat with the ID 12345 with the Victim Asset with ID 54321:
+For example, the query below will disassociate the Threat with the ID 12345 from the Victim Asset with ID 54321:

 .. code::